MoArtis/RCGMod/README.md

 [Menus]
 - Skip any splash screen, video, dialog with just pressing Start or Escape once.
 - Start the game from the main menu.
 (Off by default)
-- [NEW] Display progression details in the save selection menu.
+- Display progression details in the save selection menu.
 (Off by default)
-- [NEW] Skip the tutorial in New Game Plus.
+- Skip the tutorial in New Game Plus.
+- [NEW] Skip the "Press Start" menu.
+- [NEW] "Loiter" option highlighted by default after selecting a file.
+- [NEW] "Next" option highlighted by default in the file settings menu.
+- [NEW] Preselect a favorite character in the character selection screen.
+(Off by default)
+- [NEW] Useables' consumption status displayed for each character.
+- [NEW] Useables' stat gain displayed in shops.
+- [NEW] Display moves' inputs in Dojos.

 [Settings]
 - Remap the "interact" action used to pick object on the floor or use doors.
-- [NEW] Remapping the “interact” action will change the button prompt accordingly.
+- Remapping the “interact” action will change the button prompt accordingly.
 - Remap the keyboard from the mod’s config file.
 - Force the game to use XInput to potentially fix the controller related bugs.
 (Off by default)
-- [NEW] Display the PS4 controller’s button prompts instead of the Xbox ones.
+- Display the PS4 controller’s button prompts instead of the Xbox ones.
 (Off by default)
-- [NEW] Configure the vSync settings.
+- Configure the vSync settings.
-- [NEW] Use Unity’s frame limiter ("TargetFramerate") or a custom one.
+- Use Unity’s frame limiter ("TargetFramerate") or a custom one.
 (Off by default)

 [Gameplay/Feedbacks]
-- [NEW] Unlock the secret characters on every save once they are unlocked on at least one save.
+- Unlock the secret characters on every save once they are unlocked on at least one save.
-- [NEW] Display the amount of damage on hit like other River City games.
+- Display the amount of damage on hit like other River City games.
-- [NEW] Customize the color and the size of the Damage and XP gain feedbacks.
+- Customize the color and the size of the Damage and XP gain feedbacks.

 [Bug fixes]
 - Fix a bug that prevented the Book items to work properly when using a character other than Misako.
 - Fix a bug that prevented the phone interface to display a maxed-out Stamina stat.

+[Combo Training Mode]
+- [NEW] Press F1 to make enemies invincible.
+- [NEW] Press F2 to force common enemies to spawn as their Nightmare variations.
+- [NEW] Press F3 to prevent common enemies from attacking the players.

+[FUN]
+- [NEW] Change the size of the enemies.
+(Off by default)

 ![vlcsnap-2019-09-16-13h12m18s096](https://user-images.githubusercontent.com/3904610/64936528-0b1bc800-d889-11e9-8c78-314270f8122d.png)
 ![vlcsnap-2019-09-16-13h18m14s991](https://user-images.githubusercontent.com/3904610/64936529-0bb45e80-d889-11e9-9ae9-1ba104d763cb.png)